ezakhar/help/en/basics/training-plan-management.md

 ### Cancel assignment {#deleteassignment}

-In the assignments window you can always track to whom and when a plan has been assigned:
+In the assignments window you can always track to whom and when the plan has been assigned:

 ![Plan assignments](https://264710.selcdn.ru/assets/images/_new/methodology/tp-assignments.png)